 It’s a question that parents have struggled with for years: Does cold weather cause colds?
 While conventional wisdom preached that cold weather and sniffles go hand-in-hand, there’s no link between chilly temperatures and the onset of a cold.

 Does Cold Weather Cause Colds?

 So why the spike in colds during colder months?
-It’s largely a behavioral issue.
+It’s primarily a behavioral issue.
 Colorado’s air is dry, and homes that use forced-air heat are typically even worse.
 Viruses are shown to thrive in dry air.
 With heating systems pumping that warm, dry air through buildings, the bugs that cause the common cold circulate well.

 Cold weather may not cause colds, but it’s certainly the root of many temperature-related sicknesses.
 Watch out for frostbite and hypothermia when children play outside.
-Dress children in layers, with insulating materials like cotton or wool under water-resistant outer layers to protect them against cold-related illnesses.
+Dress children in layers, using insulating materials like cotton or wool under water-resistant outer layers to protect them against cold-related illnesses.

 Northern Colorado can be magnificent in the winter!
 Let your children enjoy its splendor without any guilt that cold weather causes colds.

 The Youth Clinic providers are Northern Colorado’s specialists in the treatment of infants, children, and young adults for 50 years and counting.
 We are committed to making sure children grow up to lead happy and healthy lives.
 To learn more about our philosophy and team, click here.